-The study of prehistoric architecture (stone age) invites us to embark on a captivating journey through time, unraveling the remarkable achievements of our ancient ancestors.
+The study of prehistoric architecture (Stone Age) invites us to embark on a captivating journey through time, unraveling the remarkable achievements of our ancient ancestors.
 Long before written records, humans across the globe displayed incredible ingenuity in designing and constructing structures that served their growing needs.

 From the towering stone circles of Stonehenge to the awe-inspiring cave dwellings of Cappadocia, prehistoric architecture offers invaluable insights into the development of human civilization.
 In this article, we delve into the fascinating world of prehistoric architecture, examining the diverse architectural styles, materials, and purposes of these ancient structures.